 Not everyone who stops drinking experiences withdrawal symptoms, but most people who have been drinking a high quantity for an extended period of time will experience some form of withdrawal symptoms if they stop drinking suddenly.

 Understanding the alcohol withdrawal symptoms that may follow the short term and long term stopping of drinking is critical for avoiding unnecessary complications and dangers.
 For more on the treatment of alcohol withdrawals read Diazepam and alcohol withdrawals.

 When a drinker consumes large quantities of alcohol over weeks, months or years – their body attempts to safeguard its internal stability and processes.

 The body, particularly the brain, adapts to the presence of alcohol by compensating for alcohol’s effect on the central nervous system (CNS).

 Alcohol, specifically Ethanol, has an overall suppressing effect on CNS activity.
 Most of the clinical effects can be explained by the interaction of alcohol with various neurotransmitters and neuroreceptors in the brain.

-The severity of withdrawal symptoms depends on various factors including age, genetics, and, most importantly, degree of alcohol intake, length of time the individual has been misusing alcohol and number of previous alcohol detoxes.
+The severity of alcohol withdrawal symptoms vary, depending on various factors including age, genetics, and, most importantly, degree of alcohol intake, length of time the individual has been misusing alcohol and number of previous alcohol detoxes.

 The period of time in which the symptoms occur and peak range from 5 - 10 hours after the last drink (drinkers in the early stages of alcoholism) up to 48 - 72 hours (for alcoholics in the advanced stages) and may persist for weeks and even months.